venkatdas/Js_Todo/README.md

-hello, this is venkatdas using git for the first tme.
+hello, this is venkatdas using git fovcr the first tme.